asehmi/auth-simple-for-streamlit/README.md

 - Fix column and sort order in user table view from Airtable
 - In addition to *username*, *password*, and *su* I want to add additional useful user data to the database: *logged_in*, *expires_at*, *logins_count*, *last_login*, *created_at*, *updated_at*.
 - Provide a Streamlit component wrapper to make it easy to _pip install_ and also use this simple authentication within custom component implementations.
+- Deploy the demo app on [Streamlit sharing](https://share.streamlit.io/) and use it's secrets store instead of my `.env` solution.